inkandswitch/patchwork/core/DESIGN-tool-isolation.md

 ### Open problems

 1. **Plugin discovery in host context** (section 12) — tool entry modules execute with full host privileges before any sandbox is involved.
 Most severe gap.
 2. **`suggestedImportUrl` leak** (section 13) — tool source document IDs exposed through document content, bypassing package URL mapping.
+Mitigated by the sync allowlist (section 5b) which blocks the iframe from syncing non-allowlisted documents, but the information leak itself remains.
-3. **Current tool compatibility** (section 13) — tldraw CDN assets blocked by CSP; account-doc-dependent tools need rework for sandboxed contexts.
+3. **Current tool compatibility** (section 13) — tldraw CDN assets blocked by CSP; account-doc-dependent tools need rework; folder tool uses hash-based navigation that doesn't work in the iframe.
 4. **Provider security** (section 14) — providers can request/respond with anything; security implications not yet analyzed.
 5. **Element architecture** (section 15) — `isolated-patchwork-view` is a pragmatic starting point; migration to `patchwork-box` or `withIsolation()` is planned.
-6. **Data exfiltration via hard-coded automerge URLs** (section 5) — tool source may contain literal automerge URLs that leak document IDs.
-7. **Brute force document discovery** (section 5) — a tool could guess document IDs and attempt `repo.find()`.
-8. **Tool-specific resource whitelisting** (section 7) — no mechanism for per-tool external URL exceptions (e.g., tldraw CDN).
+6. **Tool-specific resource whitelisting** (section 7) — no mechanism for per-tool external URL exceptions (e.g., tldraw CDN).
-9. **Better source rewriting / URL redaction** (section 9) — current `rewriteAutomergeUrls` may not catch all forms of embedded automerge URLs in tool source.

 The architecture provides meaningful isolation for tool rendering code.
-A tool running inside the sandbox cannot access the host's DOM, storage, or service workers; cannot make network requests to external servers; cannot see other tools' source code document IDs through the module-loading path; and uses the same APIs as before without modification.
+A tool running inside the sandbox cannot access the host's DOM, storage, or service workers; cannot make network requests to external servers; cannot see other tools' source code document IDs through the module-loading path; cannot sync documents it wasn't given access to; and uses the same APIs as before without modification.
 Full security requires addressing the open problems — especially host-context plugin execution, which bypasses the entire isolation architecture.